Table of Contents

 What this looks like in practice

 A healthcare software company was running all of its automated tests inside Jenkins.
-As the environment grew, the testing stage was the single biggest contributor to pipeline slowdowns.
+As the environment grew, the testing stage became the single biggest contributor to pipeline slowdowns.
 Tests that needed to run across multiple environments required separate pipeline configurations per environment, and the team was spending DevOps time maintaining that scaffolding rather than improving coverage.

 Where to start